Infinitary Noetherian Constructions I. Infinite Words: Infinite words

 \begin{thm} Let $X$ be a Noetherian space.
 The irreducible closed subsets of $X^{\leq\omega}$ (resp., $X^\omega$) are the finite-or-infinite word products (resp., the infinite word products). \end{thm} \begin{proof} We deal with $X^{\leq\omega}$ first.
-Considering Proposition~\ref{prop:irred=>prod} and Fact~\ref{fact:product}, it remains to show that every finite-or-infinite word product $P F^{\leq\omega}$ is irreducible ($P$ word product, $F$ closed in $X$).
+Considering Proposition~\ref{prop:irred=>prod} and Fact~\ref{fact:product}, it remains to show that every finite-or-infinite word product $P F^{\leq\omega}$ is irreducible (where $P$ is a word product, and $F$ is closed in $X$).

 We start by showing that $F^{\leq\omega}$ is irreducible in $X^{\leq\omega}$.
-It is more, namely it is \emph{directed}: non-empty, and such that any two elements $w_1$ and $w_2$ of $F^{\leq\omega}$ have an upper bound in $F^{\leq\omega}$.
+It is more, namely it is \emph{directed}, with respect to the quasi-ordering $\leq^\omega$.
+In other words, we show that $F^{\leq\omega}$ is is non-empty (which is clear, since it contains the empty word $\epsilon$), and that any two elements $w_1$ and $w_2$ of $F^{\leq\omega}$ have an upper bound in $F^{\leq\omega}$ with respect to $\leq^\omega$.
 For that upper bound, we can simply take: the concatenation $w_1 w_2$ if $w_1$ is finite (or $w_2 w_1$ if $w_2$ is finite), and the one-for-one interleaving of $w_1$ and $w_2$ if both are infinite (i.e., the letters at even positions are those from $w_1$, the letters at odd positions are those from $w_2$).
-Every directed set is irreducible: if it intersects two open sets $U_1$ (say at $w_1$) and $U_2$ (say at $w_2$) then it intersects $U_1 \cap U_2$ (at the chosen upper bound of $w_1$ and $w_2$ in the directed set).
+Every set that is directed with respect to $\leq^\omega$ is irreducible: if it intersects two open sets $U_1$ (say at $w_1$) and $U_2$ (say at $w_2$) then it intersects $U_1 \cap U_2$ (at the chosen upper bound of $w_1$ and $w_2$ in the directed set), using Fact~\ref{fact:word:limpsup:dc}.